 But when the volume of the crowd reaches a certain decibel, it becomes much harder to know where that thing is going (…grounder, left-field-right-field, or center field).
 Again, you lose that second and forced to wait.
 The only difference in tennis is, the player can control the noise.
 He can release it or silence it on a whim.

+So, if you want to slow down your opponent in your next match, go ahead and grunt.
 Feel free to open up those vocal chords!
 But hey, you don’t want to make it a point to be as loud as possible or overdo it.
 That’ll displace your focus.

 ——-